lenering/lenering/README.md

 - 👋 Hi, I’m @lenering (Lene Ring Madsen)
-- 👀 I’m interested in endocrinology, diabetes, bariatric surgery, pregnancies, and coffee
+- 👀 I’m interested in endocrinology, diabetes, bariatric surgery, hyperglycemia in pregnancies , and coffee
 - 🌱 I’m currently learning R and lots about being a teenage-mum
 - 💞️ I’m looking to collaborate on taming data on fetal and child growth
 - 📫 Reach me here: leemas@rm.dk